We are Will. Power.

 From each of these three corners, I have incredible individuals pushing me, throwing new challenges at me every day.
 Without them, I would still be a timid and apprehensive young woman hesitant to step into the professional world.
 This May, I’m going to walk away, diploma in hand, with confidence and direction, ready to use my Will.
 Power. to make myself and my university proud.”

-Submitted by Samantha Shank MBA ‘17
+Samantha Shank MBA ‘17

 If you have the will to succeed, William Paterson can give you the power to achieve.